scastanho/demo_nosql/README.md

 ## Local installation prerequisites

-1-Install the MongoDB application on your desktop.
-2-Start the Windows service.
+1-Install the MongoDB application on your desktop.\n 2-Start the Windows service.
 3-Download and import the project into the IDE (IntelliJ or Eclipse (newer versions).
 4-Import the pom.xml dependencies.